Baidu Yi: Devices

 On 6 September 2011, it was reported that Dell was developing new phones that are planned to operate Yi for sale in the Chinese market; Baidu also said that it was working with other unnamed companies, including hardware manufacturers, to support the Yi platform.
+In December of the same year, Dell launched the Linux-based mobile platform that links with Baidu's Internet services and will also run Android apps.